-This year’s precursor to Bike to Work Day Calgary - the Suit Pursuit Race – started in the early hours of Friday April 27th.
+This year’s precursor to Bike to Work Day Calgary - the Suit Pursuit Race – started in the early hours of a cold and windy Friday, April 26th.

 The sun was barely up in the sky, when the pitter-patter of dog paws on concrete, and the quiet whirring of bicycle wheels grew steadily louder as the cyclist contender drew closer to the other participants.
 Waiting by her vehicle, Shelley Alexander twirled her keys in her hand, ready to hop in at a moment’s notice and roar away at the start of the race.
-Meanwhile, Sherry Hume held her trusty transit pass – certain that her mode of transportation would take her to the finish line first.
+Meanwhile, Melanie Asuchak shivered while cletching her iphone that showed the fastest transit route to take – certain that her mode of transportation would take her to the finish line first.

 Finally, after all the introductions and pleasantries were over the starter gun was fired, (more figuratively than literally) and the contenders were off.
-Alex and her small entourage - including Kasper and Lonny – put petal to the metal, paw to the ground and headed out towards the finish line.
-Shelley hopped into her vehicle and sped away, and Sherry hoofed it towards the nearest train.
+Jarom and Lonny – put petal to the metal and headed out towards the finish line.
+Shelley hopped into her vehicle and sped away, and Melanie hoofed it towards the bus stop on 6th Avenue.
 The contestants were off!

 Oh well, thems the breaks!
 Cycling definitely has an advantage when it comes to inner city commutes – a bicycle can get through and around places that a vehicle can’t, it can take dedicated bike lanes and path-systems, can usually find adequate parking, and doesn’t have to worry about knowing and abiding by set schedules.
 Of course there are the added benefits of not having to pay inflated gas prices, being gentler to the environment, and staying healthy.
-Did we mention that in addition to riding her bike, Alex swims four times a week, goes horse-back riding, dances, sings and is learning Mandarin?
-If Alex can do all this – what’s stopping you?
+With all the benefits of cycling – what’s stopping you?

-And Remember – for everyone who participates in Bike to Work Day Calgary this May 4th, $1 will be donated to CP Kids Adaptive Bike Program – so let’s get more kids with disabilities out on bikes!
+And Remember – for everyone who participates in Bike to Work Day Calgary this May 3rd, $1 will be donated to Two Wheel View – so let’s get more kids out on bikes!